sudo-apt-get-updates/string-sanitizer/readme.md

 # Update

-Updated in order to allow you to also keep commas with the spaces
+Updated in order to allow you to also keep commas with the spaces, as well as comma with spaces and period.

 # String Sanitizer